LockeColeFF/bg3_autosaver/README.md

 # bg3_autosaver
-This is a Python tool that autosaves at regular intervals when the game is in focus
+This is a Python tool that autosaves at regular intervals when `Baldur's Gate 3` is in focus.

 How to use this tool